Where photography meets fitness, gamifying low-impact physical activity to beat sedentarism.

 Awareness of health risks influences the choices people make.

-Our Solution
+Our Solution and its Outcome

+Focusing on sedentary, working-class adults, the team devised a solution targeting the engagement of sustained low-level fitness over time through social connection and gamification.
 The solution that we've some up with was SnapRoute - a fitness app designed to promote walking through individualised routes as well as be involved in the community with various image-capture 'challenges' with their friends, family or peers.